Riverside Branch

-The Riverside Branch was a 6+1/2 mi double-track branch line, which ran between Riverside Junction in Heaton and Percy Main West Junction in Percy Main.
+The Riverside Branch was an English 6+1/2 mi double-track branch line, which ran between Riverside Junction in Heaton and Percy Main West Junction in Percy Main.

 The line opened in May 1879, later being electrified in 1904, as part of the Tyneside Electrics network.
 It closed to passengers in stages between April 1954 and July 1973, with freight services continuing in to the late 1980s.

 It now forms part of Cycle Route 72 (Hadrian's Cycleway) on the National Cycle Network.

 History

 The Newcastle-upon-Tyne and North Shields Railway Act 1836 (6 & 7 Will.
 4. c. lxxvi) received royal assent on 21 June 1836, with the line opening between Carliol Square and North Shields on 18 June 1839.
 It ran along the north bank of the River Tyne, although due to the meandering course of the river, it ran some distance from the shoreline at the eastern end.

 The branch line, which was designed to more closely follow the shoreline of the Tyne, serving the rapidly developing industries and communities, was authorised in 1871.
 It was built along a route "that consisted for the most part of tunnels, bridges, cuttings, retaining-walls, and embankments".

 The branch line opened on 1 May 1879.'
 The delay in opening the line reflected the scale of the engineering works required to build the many tunnels, cuttings and retaining walls.
 Despite being a loop line, the line was officially known as the Riverside Branch.

 In the early 1900s, tramway competition caused a rapid decline in the number of passengers using the North Eastern Railway's local services in North Tyneside.
 Therefore, in 1904, the branch line was electrified, using a 600 V DC third-rail system.